How to update the editor bundle?

 The document cannot be accessed in the current state.
 Some operations could not be saved properly.

 The only way to recover such a document is by restoring it to the latest working version via the REST API endpoint.
-The method will remove the operations that break document and prevent it from saving.
+This method will remove the operations that break the document and prevent it from saving.